Askaniy/TrueColorTools/README.md

 Notes: sources are renumbered by usage in the processed category; to use the *Table* tab on Linux, the NotoSans font family must be installed in `/usr/share/fonts/truetype/`.

 **Blackbody & Redshifts tab** calculates the influence of physical phenomena on color.
 Based on the blackbody spectrum, the program displays the changes in color and brightness from Doppler and gravitational redshifts.
-You can lock the exposure through the logarithmic spectral irradiance scale.
-It is measured in energy from 1 m² on 550 nm in the 1 nm range.
+You can lock the exposure through the spectral irradiance scale, converted into stellar magnitudes per 1 nm.
+The surface brightness selected by the slider is assumed to be unity.

 ### Auxiliary
 - [`calculations.py`](Scripts/calculations.py) is the mathematical core.
 It contains most of functions and some zero points of photometric systems;